Off-Leash Tips, Dog Park Safety and Dog Friendly Spaces

 Body Language

 How can we tell if our dogs are having a good time?
+Look at their body language!
 Look for a loose, wiggly, ‘noodle’ body!
 Bouncy, exaggerated movements and loose, floppy bodies signal to us that a dog is relaxed and enjoying play.
 A stiff body, on the other hand, is a sign that a pup is feeling stressed or nervous.
 If your dog is showing a stiff body, tucked tail, or avoidance behaviors, it may be time to exit the park and work on building confidence in a calmer setting.

 Recall